APiligrim/Tetra/README.md

 Some of the completed user stories are:
 * As an admin, I am able to track which product to recycle
 * As an admin, I am able to add a new product to the chain
-* As an admin, I am able to add a new component (that is part of the product) to the chain
+* As an admin, I am able to add or ship new materials (that are parts of the product) to the chain
 * As an admin, I am able to see a history/timeline of where the components of a product have been recycled to